-Required Annual Tuition, Fees & Costs for 2020-2021
+COM Annual Tuition, Fees & Costs for 2021-2022

-The purpose of this policy is to provide information regarding tuition, fees and other costs for students of the College of Osteopathic Medicine.
-Listed below are the 2020-2021 annual tuition and fees paid directly to CHSU-COM, and additional estimated costs that students are required to pay to others.
-Tuition for subsequent years of the four-year program are also estimated below.
-The total annual Cost of Attendance listed below represents average costs for living expenses and may not reflect a student's total financial responsibilities.

-The University reserves the right to change tuition, fees and costs at any time without prior notice.
-The University also reserves the right to modify services or change its programs or curriculum at any time without prior notice.
+The purpose of this policy is to provide information regarding tuition, fees, and other costs for students of the College of Osteopathic Medicine.
+Listed in the following chart are the 2021-2022 annual tuition and fees paid directly to CHSU-COM, and additional estimated costs that students are required to pay to others.
+Estimated tuition, fees, and other costs for subsequent years of the four-year program are included in the chart.
+The total annual living expenses (room and board and personal expenses) may not reflect a student's total financial responsibilities.
+The University reserves the right to change institutional tuition, fees, and costs at any time with prior notice.
+Non-institutional costs are controlled by third parties, not the University.